-All stormwater drains on site were satisfactory, with no evidence of oil or grease.
+All stormwater drains on site visually appeared satisfactory at the time of the inspections.
 Discharges from the drains were not observed to have visual effect on the Tawhiti Stream.
+However, a sample collected during the inspection on 12 March 2021 was non-compliant with consented limits for oil and grease.